 6. Fishing the San Juan, San Juan County

 As spring sets the snow to melting, the rivers come to life and the world-famous cold water fishery of the San Juan River becomes a dream for fly fishermen and women.
 Trout average nearly 20 inches!
 Numerous experienced guides live in the surrounding communities and will help you hook in those rainbow, brown, and cutthroat.

 Bringing together artists of all kinds — filmmakers, musicians, visual artists — in the first week of June, the AFME celebrates the timeless art of storytelling at the historic KiMo Theater.
 AFME presents movies, panels, workshops, live music, art exhibitions, and poetry performances to a total audience of more than 6,000.

 8. Salmon Ruins, San Juan County

-Around a thousand years ago, a group of Chacoan people began building this extensive stone city near the San Juan River in northwestern New Mexico.
-Roughly 25 years later, the first inhabitants were gone.
-Various cultural groups occupied the site until about 1250, then suddenly stopped using the area.
-Why?
-It’s unclear.
-The site remained basically untouched until 1877, when Peter Milton Salmon and his family homesteaded next to the ruins.
+Around 1000 years ago, a group of Ancestral Puebloan people from Chaco Canyon began building this extensive stone city near the San Juan River in northwestern New Mexico.
+Roughly 35 years later, the first inhabitants were gone, but other Ancestral Puebloans occupied the site until about 1250.
+The site remained basically unoccupied until 1877, when Peter Milton Salmon and his family homesteaded next to the ruins.
 Fascinating excavations have shown that Salmon hosted peoples from all over the region.